alex205/aientMaientSaientN/README.md

 ## Java Version

-Be sure to install `Java 8` to run ths project: https://www.java.com/fr/download/
+Be sure to install `Java 8` to run this project: https://www.java.com/fr/download/

 ## Compilation and execution